jmeistrich/rnl-conf-2025/slides/slides.md

 - Window management

 <!--
-And there's a whole ton of new libraries that need to be built for desktop specific features that don't exist on mobile.
+And there's a whole ton of new libraries that need to be built for new desktop specific features that don't exist on mobile.
  -->

 ---

 # Downsides

-- Expo CLI doesn't support macos (yet)
+- Expo CLI doesn't support macOS/Windows (yet)
-- Some libraries don't work on macos
+- Some libraries don't work on macOS/Windows
 - Desktop specific functionality needs native modules

 <!--